 LinkedIn is a network for professionals, so it is not surprising that it is also a place to find job candidates.
 According to LinkedIn, 75% of people who recently changed jobs used LinkedIn to inform their decision.
-And new employees sources through LinkedIn are 40% less likely to leave the company in the first 6 months.
+And new employees sourced through LinkedIn are 40% less likely to leave the company in the first 6 months.

-Benefits to LinkedIn Jobs
+Benefits of LinkedIn Jobs

 - With LinkedIn, any company with a business page can post a job for free.
-Just go to your company on linked in and select “Post a Free Job” from Admin Tools.
+Just go to your company on LinkedIn and select “Post a Free Job” from Admin Tools.

 - LinkedIn also has a candidate management tool.
 And yes, you can mark a candidate as a Good Fit, Maybe, or Not a Fit

 - You can message a candidate right from the application, just like with Facebook.
 You also receive an email informing you of new applicants.

 - LinkedIn job postings provide a LOT more information to job seekers.
 In addition to the kind of information Facebook allows, LinkedIn has places to put desired skills, tools, or technology with years of experience, and screening questions (which are not optional for candidates).